sahilsk/DockersManagerClient/README.md

 DockersManagerClient
 ====================

-Utility running on docker host to report server statistics along with executing docker instructions like pulling image from repository.
+Utility that runs on docker host to report server statistics along with executing docker instructions like pulling image from repository.